Sonargaon: Bengal Sultanate (14th, 15th and 16th centuries)

-Twelve Bhuiyans (late 16th and early 17th centuries)
+Baro Bhuiyans (late 16th and early 17th centuries)

 Under Sultan Taj Khan Karrani, the nobleman Isa Khan, who was prime minister in the Sultan's court, gained an estate covering the area of Sonargaon.
 The Karrani dynasty was defeated by Mughal forces in western Bengal.
 Isa Khan and a confederation of zamindars resisted Mughal expansion in eastern Bengal.
 The confederation is known as the Baro-Bhuyan (Twelve Bhuiyans).
 The confederation included Bengali Muslim and Bengali Hindu zamindars, many of whom had Turkic and Rajput ancestry who eventually became Sonargaiya through time.
 Isa Khan gradually increased his strength and he was designated as the ruler of the whole Bhati region, with the title of Mansad-e-Ala.

 In the Ain-i-Akbari, Abul Fazl wrote about the "fine Bengali war boats" of Isa Khan's navy.
 In the Akbarnama, Abul Fazl stated "Isa acquired fame by his ripe judgment and deliberateness, and made the twelve zamindars of Bengal subject to himself".
 Isa Khan used the Jangalbari Fort.
-In 1578, the Twelve Bhuiyans defeated Mughal viceroy Khan Jahan I under the leadership of zamindars Majlis Pratap and Majlis Dilawar, after Isa Khan was forced to retreat during a battle on the Meghna River.
+In 1578, the Twelve Bhuiyans defeated the Mughal viceroy Khan Jahan I under the leadership of zamindars Majlis Pratap and Majlis Dilawar, after Isa Khan was forced to retreat during a battle on the Meghna River.
 In 1584, following an invasion by Shahbaz Khan Kamboh, Isa Khan and Masum Khan Kabuli launched a successful land and naval counterattack in Egarosindur on the banks of the Brahmaputra River, which repulsed the Mughal invasion.
 In 1597, Isa Khan's navy dealt a massive defeat to the Mughal Navy on the Padma River.
 The Mughals were led by viceroy Man Singh I, who lost his son in the battle.
 Isa Khan's navy had surrounded the Mughal fleet on four sides.

 In 1580, the English traveler Ralph Fitch described Isa Khan's kingdom, stating "for here are so many Rivers and Lands, that they (Mughals) flee from one to another, whereby his (Akbar) horsemen cannot prevail against them.
 Great store of cotton cloth is made here.
 Sinnergan (Sonargaon) is a towne sixe leagues from Serrepore, where there is the best and finest cloth made of cotton that is in all India.
 The chief king of all these countries is called Isacan (Isa Khan), and he is chief of all the other kings, and is a great friend to all Christians".
 In 1600, the Jesuit Mission stated that after the defeat of the Bengal Sultanate, "Twelve princes, however, called Boyones [bhūyān] who governed twelve provinces in the late King’s name, escaped from this massacre.
 These united against the Mongols [sic], and hitherto, thanks to their alliance, each maintains himself in his dominions.
 Very rich and disposing of strong forces, they bear themselves as Kings, chiefly he of Siripur [Sripur], also called Cadaray [Kedar Rai], and he of Chandecan [Raja Pratapaditya of Jessore], but most of all the Mansondolin [“Masnad-i ‘ālī,” title of Isa Khan].
 The Patanes [Afghans], being scattered above, are subject to the Boyones."